Xilinx/Vitis-Tutorials/Machine_Learning_Tutorial/Section_3-Basic/Module_5/README.md

 ## Modify Scripts to be Python3 Compatible

 Vitis AI docker is built with Python3 environment while Caffe is developed originally with Python2.
 Hence Minor modificaiton in several scripts are needed to be Python3 compatible.
-Ready-to-use scripts are prepared and located in folder `reference scripts`.
+Ready-to-use scripts are prepared and located in folder `reference scripts`, which will be copied into code folder for simplicity when running "get_network.sh".

 Detailed modifications are as below